pezzolabs/pezzo/README.md

 ### Spin up development dependencies via Docker Compose

-Pezzo relies on a Postgres database.
+Pezzo relies on Postgres and [Supertokens](https://supertokens.com/).
 You can spin it up using Docker Compose:

 ```
 docker-compose -f docker-compose.dev.yaml up